mjordan/islandora_themekey/README.md

 ## Usage

 Install and configure.
-To create a context, go to Admin > Configuration > User Interface > Themekey and add a theme switching rule.
+To create a rule based on Islandora collection membership, go to Admin > Configuration > User Interface > Themekey and select 'islandora:ismemberofcollection' in the rule properties list, and then select either the '=' or '!' operator.

 ## Troubleshooting/issues/feedback